The key to effective housetraining requires diligence.

 Instead go to your chosen potty area and wait.
 Once the dog goes to the bathroom, then begin your walk.
 If the dog doesn’t go within a few minutes, go back in the house and try again in a half hour.
 Many dogs on walks will hold off as long as they can because they know that once they’ve gone to the bathroom, their owner will turn around and head for home.
 Instead use the walk as a reward for going in the appointed area.

-When you’re out, either uses a crate or a puppy-proof room to minimize the chance of damage.
+When you’re out, either use a crate or a puppy-proof a room to minimize the chance of damage.
 Until the dog has gone three months without an accident, do not leave him unattended or unconfined.

 Housetraining for Dummies by Susan McCullough